cdmatgaganwood03L/Personal_expense_tracker/Readme.md

-2. Install required dependencies: pip install pymongo
+2. Install required dependencies: pip install pymongo pip install time pip install bson

-3. Set up your MongoDB connection:
+4. Set up your MongoDB connection:
 - Update the MongoClient link in the Expense_Tracker class to match your MongoDB Atlas credentials.

 4. Run the application: